publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch35/schIV/m__us_usc_t22_s2593a.md

     (b) __Classification of report__

         The report required by this section shall be submitted in unclassified form, with classified annexes, as appropriate.
-The portions of this report described in paragraphs (4) and (5) of subsection (a) of this section shall summarize in detail, at least in classified annexes, the information, analysis, and conclusions relevant to possible noncompliance by other nations that are provided by United States intelligence agencies.
+The portions of this report described in paragraphs (4) and (5) of subsection (a) shall summarize in detail, at least in classified annexes, the information, analysis, and conclusions relevant to possible noncompliance by other nations that are provided by United States intelligence agencies.

     (c) __Reporting consecutive noncompliance__